HuidobroMG/Skyrme-model/README.md

 Gradient_Flow.py uses a more advanced procedure to solve a generic skyrmion of B >= 1.
 It constructs an initial configuration just taking the topological degree of the desired skyrmion and uses a gradient flow method to minimize the energy functional and find the solution.

 Skyrme.ipynb is a jupyter notebook which performs some useful symbolic calculations of the Skyrme model.
 In it you may find the expressions of the Skyrme lagrangian as well as the Isospin inertia tensor for the hedgehog ansatz, but also for the generic SU(2) expansion of the Skyrme field.

+RatMap_constructor.ipynb is a very useful jupyter notebook which specifically combined with the Gradient_Flow.py code might be of extreme interest to construct B >= 1 skyrmions.
+It takes the rational map ansätze and computes the symbolic expressions.